 The authorized capital reached EGP 20 billion according to the extraordinary general assembly decision on March 17, 2010.

-Issued and Paid in Capital reached EGP 11,668,326 thousand to be divided on 1,166,833 thousand shares with EGP 10 par value for each share and registered in the commercial register dated 26th August 2018.
+Issued and Paid in Capital reached EGP 11,668,326 thousand at balance sheet date to be divided on 1,166,833 thousand shares with EGP 10 par value for each share and registered in the commercial register dated 26th August 2018.